 Pelvic Floor Physiotherapy: Treatment of Female Urinary Incontinence

 Many women believe that urinary incontinence (the involuntary loss of urine) is a normal part of the aging process.
 In fact, it is not normal and may be a symptom of further pelvic floor dysfunction.
 Incontinence may be a consequence of pelvic floor muscle weakness, pelvic organ prolapse, overactive bladder and other conditions.
 Physiotherapy for incontinence is a comprehensive treatment that retrains the pelvic floor muscles to contract in an optimal way, teaches behavioral techniques to change voiding habits, and examines environmental and dietary factors which impact bladder health.
 It is a highly effective and conservative way of treating incontinence.
 Women who require surgical treatment may still benefit from physiotherapy to strengthen the pelvic floor muscles and improve the outcome of surgery.
+Janet Leung is the Cross Roads physiotherapist with special training in pelvic floor physiotherapy.
+Please phone the clinic at 604-568-1337 to book an appointment with Janet.

 Direct Access to Physiotherapy